rckwzrd/rckwzrd.github.io/_posts/2022-08-03-linux-host-troubleshooting.md

 Before troubleshooting can begin it is important to have a framework to guide the investigation.

+The following approach can be used for methodical troubleshooting:

 1. Start simple
 2. Build mental model
 3. Develop a theory